JonathanGailliez/node-mongodb/README.md

 # Node.js and MongoDB for Bitbucket Pipelines

+All credits go to: https://bitbucket.org/spittet/node-mongodb

 This repository contains a Dockerfile as well as a simple example that shows how you can run your own Docker container with Node.js and MongoDB on Bitbucket Pipelines.

-The Docker image is using node 4.6 and MongoDB 3.2
+The Docker image is using node 6.10 and MongoDB 3.4

 ## Quickstart